rtogn/YouTube-Comment-Sentiment-Analysis-Website/README.md

 # Project Summary
 How can we judge comments beyond likes and pedantic numbers?
 Is there a way to really see what users think without relying on forced inputs?

 The YTSA is an experimental site that attempts to add a new metric to comment sections: sentiment score.
 The website YouTube has been chosen for its popularity, ease of API access and organizational structure.
-The sites core concept is using a machine learning algorithm to automatically rank comments for their emotional content also known as 'sentiment'.
-This means the direct input from a user can be incorporated in an overall opinion score for a video, channel or content category.
+The site’s core concept is using a machine learning algorithm to automatically rank comments for their emotional content also known as 'sentiment'.
+This means the direct input from a user can be incorporated in an overall opinion score for a video, channel, or content category.

 # How To Use